Randomized Midpoint Method for Log-Concave Sampling under Constraints: Abstract

 \section{Abstract}

-In this paper, we study the problem of sampling from log-concave distributions supported on convex, compact sets, with a particular focus on the randomized midpoint discretization of both vanilla and kinetic Langevin diffusions in this constrained setting.
-We propose a unified proximal framework for handling constraints via a broad class of projection operators, including Euclidean, Bregman, and Gauge projections.
-Within this framework, we establish non-asymptotic bounds in both $\mathcal{W}_1$ and $\mathcal{W}_2$ distances, providing precise complexity guarantees and performance comparisons.
-In addition, our analysis leads to sharper convergence guarantees for both vanilla and kinetic Langevin Monte Carlo under constraints, improving upon existing theoretical results.
+In this paper, we study the problem of sampling from log-concave distributions supported on convex and compact sets, with a particular focus on the randomized midpoint discretization of both overdamped and kinetic Langevin diffusions in constrained domains.
+We revisit the proximal framework for handling constraints through projection operators and develop a more general formulation that encompasses Euclidean, Bregman, and Gauge projections.
+The resulting smooth approximation allows a unified and tractable analysis of Langevin algorithms and their variants under constraints.
+Within this framework, we establish convergence guarantees in Wasserstein-$q$ $(q\geqslant 1)$ distances between the smooth surrogate and the target distribution.
+We further derive complementary lower bounds, showing that the results are near-optimal in order.
+Building upon this tight approximation analysis, we obtain new convergence guarantees for the randomized midpoint Langevin algorithms and refined bounds for both vanilla and kinetic Langevin Monte Carlo methods under constraints, thereby advancing the theoretical understanding of constrained diffusion-based sampling.